AGORA: Countries

+Whether a country is eligible is based on five factors, including GNI figures from the World Bank and the Healthy Life Expectancy figures from the WHO.
+If a country is eligible for Research4Life, the country will be placed in either Group A or Group B based on those figures.
+Countries in Group A will receive free access, and countries in Group B will receive low-cost access.

 Restrictions

 Due to publishers' market interests and business plans, not all developing countries are eligible, as in some of these countries, the publishers have significant levels of existing subscriptions.
 Some of these countries include South Africa, India and China.

 Critics find problems with the use of GNI as a criterion, however.
 China, for example, is a large developing country facing an information divide, which is not reflected by the GNI.
 In large cities and coastal areas of China, per capita GNI can be four times that of the poor localities, yet poor 'local' researchers cannot get low-price access because China as a whole surpasses the baseline criterion.